danielmcheng1/drone/writeup.md

 ### Justification/Result of App Evaluation
 None of the existing app could fulfill the minimum criteria necessary for this drone product.

-Litchi came closest with its mission planning interface and automated flights, but failed to offer photo caching--essential for immediate display of images on the web service.
+Litchi came closest with its mission planning interface and automated flights, but failed to offer photo downloading during missions--essential for immediate display of images on the web service.

 Pix4D was a close second since it automatically streamed images to the phone upon completion of the mission, but its mission planning was quite rigid.
 Because the app functioned as a means towards surveying a region, the quality and rate of image capture was automated and locked away in a black box--hence you had no ability to customize taking pictures at different angles and speeds.